Clinical guidelines

 Non-pharmacological treatments1

-• Ketogenic diet: consider a ketogenic diet under guidance of a tertiary epilepsy specialist, in people with:
+• Ketogenic diet: consider a ketogenic diet under the guidance of a tertiary epilepsy specialist, in people with:

 • certain childhood-onset epilepsy syndromes

-• drug-resistant epilepsy if other treatment options have been unsuccessful or are not appropriate
+• drug-resistant epilepsy if other treatment options have been unsuccessful or are not appropriate.

-• Resective epilepsy surgery
+• Resective epilepsy surgery.

-• Vagus nerve stimulation
+• Vagus nerve stimulation.

 Please see the full NICE guidelines for details of non-pharmacological treatments.1